 T-slot compatible: Yes

-What we like: Extender bar slides the rack toward you, great for loading and unloading.
+What we like: Extender bar slides the rack toward you, which is great for loading and unloading.

 What we don’t: Difficult-to-decipher instructions; Thule’s keys are flimsy.